Undocumented Applicants

 Application Tips for Undocumented Applicants

-Whether you’re applying to UC as a freshman or transfer student, here are some helpful tips for going through the application process.
+Whether you’re applying to UC as a first-year or transfer student, here are some helpful tips for going through the application process.

 You might be unsure how to answer some of the questions on the UC application.
 However, all students (including undocumented applicants) must thoroughly and accurately complete the entire application.